prajwal-jagadeesh/Nikee-s-Restaurant-Ordering-System/README.md

 This project is configured for both manual and automated deployments to Firebase App Hosting, which works perfectly with the free Spark plan.

+### Important: Enable Billing

+Firebase App Hosting requires a billing account to be enabled on your Google Cloud project, even if you stay within the generous free tier. **This does not mean you will be charged automatically.** You only pay for usage that exceeds the free limits.

+To enable billing, go to your Firebase project's "Usage and billing" page and upgrade your project to the **Blaze (Pay as you go)** plan.
+You will be prompted to link or create a billing account.

 ### Manual Deployment

 You can deploy your app at any time from your local machine.